ASHLEY MARIE PETREY, ATTORNEY AT LAW

 Ashley holds a B.S. in Criminal Justice Sciences and interned for a suburban Chicago police department as a part of her undergraduate studies.
 During her police internship, she worked on sex and drug cases, DUI patrol, and undercover stings, giving her unique insight into the inner workings of law enforcement from a very young age.

-Ashley was also the president of the Chicago John Marshall Law School's (now the University of Illinois at Chicago John Marshall College of Law) Criminal Law Society, and during her second and third years, spent most of her daytime, holiday, and summer hours working at the Cook County Public Defender's Murder Task Force division.
-Ashley tried several serious felony and murder cases during her tenure as a student practitioner with Cook County and was recognized for her work by being awarded the Jack Carey Memorial Scholarship (the only scholarship available for law students at the Cook County Public Defender's office) in June of 2011.
+Ashley was also the president of the University of Illinois at Chicago's College of Law Criminal Law Society, and during her second and third years, spent most of her daytime, holiday, and summer hours working at the Cook County Public Defender's Murder Task Force division, trying several serious felony and murder cases during her tenure as a student practitioner with the CCPD.
+Ashley was recognized for her work with the receipt of the CCPD's Jack Carey Memorial Scholarship in June of 2011.

 In December of 2011, five months before graduating law school, Ashley was offered a position as an Assistant Public Defender in the nationally recognized Miami-Dade Public Defender's Office in Miami, Florida and worked in their misdemeanor, juvenile, DUI, and felony trial divisions before relocating to Colorado in 2016, where she has lived and practiced ever since.
 She still holds an active Florida law license.

 Ashley left music school at the age of 20 to pursue a career in criminal law but still performs regularly and has appeared on stages across the world.
-In her spare time, you can find Ashley running marathons, practicing yoga, and spending time outdoors with her family.
+In her spare time, you can find Ashley playing her saxophone, practicing hot yoga, and spending time outdoors with her family.